 - 4.30 In addition to information about the proposed transfer scheme, the PRA expects the board to provide it with information about its plans for ensuring the prudent management of the society through to the proposed vesting date.
 That information will be consistent with what the board itself will require, bearing in mind that it is for the board to exercise due diligence and to be satisfied that the society's business continues to be directed and managed prudently.
-The information required is: - a. the names and responsibilities of senior managers assigned to manage the transfer process; - an assessment of the systems requirements of the transfer process, together with the specification of work to be done by consultants (e.g. the external auditors/scrutineers) and their report(s);
+The information required is: - (a) the names and responsibilities of senior managers assigned to manage the transfer process;

-- c. contingency plans, with sensitivity and risk assessments, for managing funding and liquidity during the transitional period; and

-- d. copies of the business plans of the successor company as submitted in connection with its permission to carry on the regulated activities which it will undertake as a result of the transfer.

-- 4.31 The PRA will also wish to have a letter from or on behalf of the society's board, which consents to the PRA discussing the society's affairs with the Banking Regulator (if a different body) and the competent authority for listing in the UK (if a different body from the PRA and an issue of shares in the successor company is intended to be made in connection with the transfer).

-- 4.32 A transfer is exceptionally timeconsuming for senior management.
-The

-PRA expects to be satisfied that the

-society has sufficient management

-resources to cover both the transfer and

-its day-to-day business within its

-proposed transfer timetable.
-It will

-usually be necessary for the society

-severely to limit new business

-developments and initiatives during the

-transitional period.

-- 4.33 It should be noted that the requirements for information to be provided to members mean that full disclosure will be required in the Transfer Statement of any negotiations in progress on acquisition or other links during the transfer process.
-The Banking Regulator must be kept fully informed of any such plans because any changes to the society's business, structure, controls etc. may well be relevant to the terms of its successor company's permission.

-- 4.34 The PRA will appoint a project team, responsible for operational management of the PRA's functions in relation to the transfer process.
-The expectation would be that the team will include the Manager responsible for the society's supervision and one of the PRA's legal
+- (b) an assessment of the systems requirements of the transfer process, together with the specification of work to be done by consultants (eg the external auditors/scrutineers) and their report(s); - (c) contingency plans, with sensitivity and risk assessments, for managing funding and liquidity during the transitional period; and - (d) copies of the business plans of the successor company as submitted in connection with its permission to carry on the regulated activities which it will undertake as a result of the transfer. - 4.31 The PRA will also wish to have a letter from or on behalf of the society's board, which consents to the PRA discussing the society's affairs with the Banking Regulator (if a different body) and the competent authority for listing in the United Kingdom (if a different body from the PRA and an issue of shares in the successor company is intended to be made in connection with the transfer). - 4.32 A transfer is exceptionally time-consuming for senior management.
+The PRA expects to be satisfied that the society has sufficient management resources to cover both the transfer and its day-to-day business within its proposed transfer timetable.
+It will usually be necessary for the society severely to limit new business developments and initiatives during the transitional period. - 4.33 It should be noted that the requirements for information to be provided to members mean that full disclosure will be required in the Transfer Statement of any negotiations in progress on acquisition or other links during the transfer process.
+The Banking Regulator must be kept fully informed of any such plans because any changes to the society's business, structure, controls etc may well be relevant to the terms of its successor company's permission. - 4.34 The PRA will appoint a project team, responsible for operational management of the PRA's functions in relation to the transfer process.
+The expectation would be that the team will include the Manager responsible for the society's supervision and one of the PRA's legal advisers.
+Names and contact numbers will be provided to the society. - 4.35 The PRA expects a society to appoint a project team, headed by a senior manager responsible to the board for management of the whole process and with authority to control the drafting and verification of the Transfer Document,(1) other briefing and information to members, and responses to representations at the confirmation stage.